TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 The function `hound::WavReader::open(...)` returns Rust's `Result<T, E>` enum ([link](https://doc.rust-lang.org/book/second-edition/ch09-02-recoverable-errors-with-result.html)), which returns the `WavReader` instance wrapped inside the `Ok` struct in case of success and the error wrapped in `Err` in a failure case (e.g. when provided an incorrect path).
 Hence, in the pattern matching block, we are extracting the `WavReader` instance in case of success or "throw an exception" (`panic!(...)` is the equivalent of raising an exception and terminating the program) in case of failure.
 Note that `reader` is a mutable variable here, because for some reason the function used further below (`reader.samples`) mutates the instance.
-The next is pretty straightforward: `reader.spec()` returns a struct that holds the information from the wave file header (like the sampling rate, encoding and stuff).
+The next step is pretty straightforward: `reader.spec()` returns a struct that holds the information from the wave file header (like the sampling rate, encoding and stuff).
-Following this, we are reading the discretizised signal from the file using the `reader`, some functional programming stuff and pattern matching:
+Following this, we are reading the (discrete) signal from the file using the `reader`, some functional programming stuff and pattern matching:
 1. We want to store all signal samples in a vector of 16 bit integers: `let samples: Vec<i16> = ...`
 2. Because of that, we want our reader to read the samples as 16 bit integers: `reader.samples::<i16>()`
 3. If we stopped at this point, we would get an compiler error, as `reader.samples::<i16>()` wrappes every sample in a `Result`, thus we have to unpack it
     - We can achieve that by using `map` (applies a given function to all elements of a collection), which takes a [closure](https://doc.rust-lang.org/book/second-edition/ch13-01-closures.html) as an argument.
     - The closure syntax is Rust looks like this: `|arguments| { body }`
-    - So, our closure takes one sample as an argument and uses pattern matching (just like before) to unwrap the sample, while handling broken samples (there is also a function for `Result` called `unwrap` which could be used as well, but in case of an error, our programm would just panic (I know it does exactly this now, but we could also decide to just skip broken samples))
+    - So, our closure takes one sample as an argument and uses pattern matching (just like before) to unwrap the sample, while handling broken samples (there is also a function for `Result`, called `unwrap`, which could be used as well, but in case of an error, our programm would just panic (I know it does exactly this now, but we could also decide to just skip broken samples))
 4. The last thing to do: `reader.samples::<i16>()` actually returns an iterator (I think), so we have to call the `collect` function, to turn it into a vector.

 As a final step, we create the instance of our struct with the values read from the file.

 Now that we have defined our library entry point, there are two topics left I want to talk about in this post.
 The first thing is *extension traits*.
-Having programmed in C# for a while, I came to really extension methods, that can be used to extend already existing classes with additional functions, which are then treated as if they were part of the class.
+Having programmed in C# for a while, I came to really like extension methods, which can be used to extend already existing classes with additional functions, which are then treated as if they were part of the class.
 In Rust you can achieve the same, so I decided it might be handy to extend `Vec<T>` by a few convenience functions for our project.
 You can see all of the functions I have added so far in this piece of code:
 ```